What to expect from online learning

 Independent study time

-We know in the transition to university students find themselves unclear how to use their independent study time effectively.
-You are given more responsibility for your learning, but you need to be supported to learn how to learn.
-Some of the ways you can:
+We know that in the transition to university, students find themselves unclear how to use their independent study time effectively.
+You are given more responsibility for your learning, but with multiple assessments, deadlines and projects to juggle, you may also experience a productive struggle.
+Try some of the following approaches:

 Consider your digital wellbeing